horovod/horovod/docs/troubleshooting.md

 0"]()]]
 ```

-If you're using Anaconda or Miniconda, you most likely have `nccl` package installed.
+If you're using Anaconda or Miniconda, you most likely have the `nccl` package installed.
 The solution is to remove
 the package and reinstall Horovod:

 ```bash